Admiral's Pricing Team has calculated the 10 cheapest cars to insure for those with a provisional licence and aged 25 or under

 You have to pay for lessons, the tests and everything that goes with owning a car too, including fuel, insurance, servicing and road tax.

+So let us help you find the best cars for learner drivers.
 Here at Admiral, our Pricing Team* has calculated the 10 cheapest cars to insure for those with a provisional licence and under the age of 25.

 There’s a real variety of cars in our list – they’re all small and cheap to run, many are great value and some are really funky…